Other Fees and Charges

 |Thesis/Dissertation Fee||contact Graduate School for amount|

-Students registering for an internship course from one to nine hours will be assessed at the per credit hour rate and pay tuition.
+Students registering for an internship course only, and no other courses, will be assessed at the per credit hour rate and pay tuition.
 No student services fee will be assessed provided that the student is not enrolled in any other courses and is taking an internship course only.

-Rent for Student Housing, (see “Housing and Residence Life”)
+Rent for Student Housing, (See “Housing and Residence Life” under Student Services.)

-Meal Plans (See “Dining Services” under Student Services.)
+Meal Plans (See “Auburn University Dining” under Student Services.)

 Special Service Fees